 Tesfay claims the trouble began when his business partners wanted to sell the company, after receiving an offer from Australia.
 He claims the partners held no share in the company.
 He told them that they needed to have a share in the company in order to be part of any business decisions.

 He claims that after he refused to sell the company, the former business partners kidnapped him and forced him to transfer the IP over to him.

 He claims that they then “cloned” the app and set up a fake social media page — both of which he has been able to get Facebook and Google’s App store to remove.

 Case not yet in court

-While he claims the case has already gone to court, his lawyer Richard Dawes from Marais Attorneys says the case has yet to appear in court.
+While he claims the case has already gone to court, his lawyer Richard Dawes, the principal of Dawes Law, says the case has yet to appear in court.

 “He has reported it.
 There is a case, but it hasn’t come before court,” he told Ventureburn in a call last week.